To the Pastor’s Wife Striving for Perfection

 She took a “helpful” tone and proceeded to correct everything about me.

 I told her “Weight Watcher’s isn’t working for you.”

-After a talk with my supervisor and then another talk with my husband when I got home and explained the whole situation.
+This led to a closed-door talk with my supervisor about not making coworkers cry and then another talk with my husband when I got home and explained the whole situation.